stadium-software/repeater-datagrid/README.md

 ## Global Scripts
 The module requires two global scripts:
-1. The "RepeaterDataGridInit" is used in the page load event
+1. The "RepeaterDataGridInit" is used in the page load event to set up the *Repeater* and initialise the module
-2. The "RepeaterDataGridState" provides the information necessary to retrieve the right set of data in paging click events
+2. The "RepeaterDataGridState" returns values that need to be passed to the query @offsetRows and @pageSize parameters

 ### Initialisation Script
 1. Create a Global Script called "RepeaterDataGridInit"